Printer related

 (Position can vary)

-Seems to be a combination of driver and print format, and seems to happen on pages with images (including PDFs made of images of text, and other cases of text printed as images).
+Seems caused by a combination of driver and print format, and seems to happen on pages with images (including PDFs made of images of text, and other cases of text printed as images).

 It seems easiest to consider this a driver bug and try another driver, with the same document (page).

-If using a PCL6 variant and there is a PCL5 variant of the driver, try that.
+If using a PCL6 variant and there is also a PCL5 variant of the driver, try the PCL5 one.
 Depending on the driver you choose, this may just work, or be a faster-printing lower-resolution, monochrome-instead-of-color workaround, etc.

 Out of memory